Voorhees High School: Athletics

 The girls track team won the Group III winter / indoor track state title in 2001 and 2012.

 The girls' track team won the Group II indoor relay championship in 2001.

 The girls' basketball team won the 2000 Central, Group II title over Delaware Valley Regional High School, 62–42.

 The boys fencing team won the overall state championship in 1986, 1994 and 2005.
 The team won in 2005 when they defeated Ramapo High School 14–13 in the tournament final.

 The girls fencing team won the overall state championship in 1996 and was épée team winner in 2004 and 2010.

 Administration

 The school's principal is Ron Peterson.
-His core administration team includes five assistant principals.
+His core administration team includes four assistant principals.